pyinstaller/pyinstaller/doc/source/Manual.rst

 -w, --windowed, --noconsole
     On Windows and Mac OS X, do not create a console window at run time for standard input/output.
+    (This option is ignored for other operating systems.)
     On Mac OS X, this option with ``--onefile`` triggers the creation of an OS X application bundle.
-    This option is for other operating systems.

 -d, --debug
     Cause the |bootloader| to issue progress messages as it initializes